deeplearning4j/deeplearning4j/dbn-iris-tutorial.md

 Our model wasn’t tuned all that well (back to the knobs!), and this is just a first pass, but not bad!

-In the end, a a working network's visual representation of the Iris dataset will look something like this
+In the end, a working network's visual representation of the Iris dataset will look something like this

 ![Alt text](../img/iris_dataset.png)